NamanSoni18/30_days_Voice_Agents/README.md

-requests==2.31.0          # HTTP library for API calls assemblyai==0.17.0        # AssemblyAI Python SDK for transcription google-generativeai==0.3.2 # Google Gemini AI Python SDK
+requests==2.31.0          # HTTP library for API calls assemblyai==0.17.0        # AssemblyAI Python SDK for transcription google-generativeai==0.3.2 # Google Gemini AI Python SDK pymongo==4.6.0            # MongoDB driver for Python motor==3.3.2              # Async MongoDB driver for FastAPI
 ```

+### 🏗️ Architecture Benefits

+The refactored codebase provides several key improvements:

+- **🧩 Modularity**: Each service is self-contained and can be easily tested or replaced
+- **🔒 Type Safety**: Pydantic models ensure data validation and type checking
+- **📝 Maintainability**: Clear separation of concerns makes the code easier to understand and modify
+- **🐛 Debugging**: Centralized logging makes it easier to track down issues
+- **🚀 Scalability**: Service-based architecture allows for easier scaling and optimization
+- **🧪 Testability**: Isolated services can be unit tested independently

 ## 🔧 Configuration